McShelby/hugo-theme-relearn/exampleSite/content/configuration/sidebar/search/_index.en.md

 {{< /multiconfig >}}

 {{% notice note %}}
-Only change these if you have content at those URLs.
+You only need to change these if you have other own content created for those URLs.
 This can happen with `uglyURLs=true` in `hugo.toml` and having a content file at `content/search.md`.

 Check for duplicate URLs by running `hugo --printPathWarnings`.
 {{% /notice %}}